Benefits

 Permitted Uses and Documentation

-Employees may use paid medical leave for their own or a family member's mental or physical illness, injury, or health condition, including diagnosis, care, treatment, or preventive care.
-Leave is also available for domestic violence or sexual assault situations and for workplace or school closures due to public health emergencies.
+Employees may use earned sick time for their own or a family member's mental or physical illness, injury, or health condition, including diagnosis, care, treatment, or preventive care.
+Leave is also available for purposes related to domestic violence or sexual assault and for workplace or school closures due to public health emergencies.
+ESTA defines family member broadly to include spouses, children, parents, siblings, grandparents, grandchildren, and any individual related by blood or whose close association with the employee is the equivalent of a family relationship.

-For absences exceeding three consecutive days, employers may require documentation, such as a healthcare provider's note, that the leave was used for a covered purpose.
+For absences exceeding three consecutive workdays, employers may require reasonable documentation, such as a healthcare provider's note, that the leave was used for a covered purpose.
 Employers may not require disclosure of specific medical details.
-Employees must make a good faith effort to schedule foreseeable leave in a manner that does not unduly disrupt the employer's operations.
+Employees must provide notice consistent with the employer's written policy, and for foreseeable leave, must make a good faith effort to schedule it in a manner that does not unduly disrupt operations.

 Employer Notice and Recordkeeping

-Employers must display a poster provided by the Michigan Department of Labor and Economic Opportunity summarizing employee rights under the PMLA.
-Employers must maintain records of hours worked and paid medical leave accrued and used for each employee for at least three years.
+Employers must provide written notice to employees of their ESTA rights at the start of employment or by the law's effective date for existing employees.
+The Michigan Department of Labor and Economic Opportunity provides a model poster that must be displayed in the workplace.
+Employers must maintain records of hours worked and earned sick time accrued and used for each employee for at least three years.
 Failure to maintain adequate records creates a presumption in favor of the employee in any dispute.

-Employers may not retaliate against employees for requesting or using paid medical leave.
-Retaliation includes discipline, termination, demotion, and any other adverse action taken because an employee exercises their rights under the law.
+Employers may not retaliate against employees for requesting or using earned sick time.
+Retaliation includes discipline, termination, demotion, and any other adverse action taken because an employee exercises their ESTA rights.

 Integration With Other Leave Policies